OrensteinLab/UniLib/README.md

 ```

-This command runs the script with train sequences from the file data.txt, and saves the trained model as my_model.h5
+This command runs the script with train sequences from the file data.txt, and saves the trained model as my_model.keras